UPC/ravada/docs/docs/INSTALL_debian.rst

 Mysql Database
 --------------

-MySQL server
+MariaDB server
 ~~~~~~~~~~~~
-..
-Warning::  MySql required minimum version 5.6

-It is required a MySQL server, it can be installed in another host or in
+It is required a MySQL or MariaDB server, it can be installed in another host or in
 the same one as the ravada package.

 .. prompt:: bash $

-     sudo apt-get install mysql-server
+     sudo apt-get install mariadb-server

-After completion of mysql installation, run command:

-.. prompt:: bash $

-     sudo mysql_secure_installation

-MySQL database and user
+MariaDB database and user
 ~~~~~~~~~~~~~~~~~~~~~~~

 It is required a database for internal use.
 In this examples we call it *ravada*.
 We also need an user and a password to connect to the database.
 It is customary to call it *rvd_user*.
 In this stage the system wants you to set a password for the sql connection.

-..
-Warning:: When installing MySQL you wont be asked for a password, you can set a password for the root user in MySQL via *mysql_secure_installation* or type your user's password when it ask's you for a password.

-Create the database:

 .. prompt:: bash $